JetBrains/kotlin-web-site/pages/docs/tutorials/native/mpp-ios-android.md

 ```

 Here we have the root Gradle project, with `build.gradle` and `settings.gradle` files in the
-root of the project directory.
+root project directory.
 The Android Studio wizard also created the `app` project and the
-`app/build.gradle` file with Android specifics.
+`app/build.gradle` file with Android specifics

-## Creating the SharedCode Module
+# Creating the SharedCode Module

 The goal of the tutorial is to demonstrate Kotlin code re-use between Android and iOS.
 Let's start
 with creating the `SharedCode` project with the code we share between platforms.
 We will create several new files in our project.

-### Adding Kotlin Sources
+## Adding Kotlin Sources

 The idea is to make every platform to show the similar text: `Kotlin Rocks on Android` and
 `Kotlin Rocks on iOS`, depending on the platform.
 We will reuse the way to generate the message.